drunsinn/pyLSV2/README.md

 # Testing
 To run the test you either need a machine or a programming station.
 The controls has to be on and the PLC programm has to be running.
-You can add the IP-Address as a parameter
+You can add the IP-Address and timeout as a parameter
 ```
-pytest --address=192.168.56.103
+pytest --address=192.168.56.103 --timeout=0.1
 ```

 # Resources
 https://www.inventcom.net/support/heidenhain/read-tnc-plc-data

 https://de.industryarena.com/heidenhain/forum